 REVISIONS TO THIS PLAN.
 As outlined elsewhere in this plan, WI ARES/RACES administers the WI ARES/RACES program.
-Because of the purposeful integration of the volunteers in this program, changes to this plan will be made only after conferral with leadership officials from all organizations effected by the changes, so a reasonable consensus can be achieved.
-However, the final authority for guidelines, rules and regulations, including but not restricted to those set forth in this plan, rests with the Administrator, Wisconsin Emergency Management and ARES/RACES SEC/CRO.
+Because of the purposeful integration of the volunteers in this program.
+However, the final authority for guidelines, rules and regulations, including but not restricted to those set forth in this plan, rests with the Administrator, Wisconsin Emergency Management and ARES/RACES SM, SEC, or designee.
+Appendix 11 has a Critique sheet to be used to identify changes that are required.
+This plan will be reviewed bi-annually Starting in June 2025 by the SEC, ASEC's and all DEC's.
+All ASEC's and DEC's will be required to maintain on file a word copy of the most current revision to ensure we have redundant copies in case of main web site failure.

 ARES AND RACES REGISTRATION.
-ARES members in Wisconsin are simultaneously RACES members, and are referred to as ARES/RACES members (see Appendix 7 for details of this relationship).
+ARES members in Wisconsin are simultaneously RACES members, and are referred to as ARES/RACES members (see Appendix 6 for details of this relationship).
 To be a member of ARES/RACES, an FCC-licensed Amateur Radio operator must fulfill the following requirements.

 - 1. The operator must join an ARES unit. - a.
 The Amateur Radio operator can initiate a request for membership in their local ARES unit by contacting his/her local ARRL Emergency Coordinator (EC). - b.
 ARES units exist only where an EC has been appointed to direct and administer the unit.
-If no EC has been appointed in a particular political jurisdiction, such as a county, an operator may request membership in a neighboring county ARES unit. - c.
+If no EC has been appointed in a particular political jurisdiction, such as a county, an operator may request membership in a neighboring county ARES unit.

+- c.
 Some special ECs (and their ARES units) exist without a usual affiliation with a political jurisdiction.
 For example, a special EC and ARES unit exists for the National Weather Service.
 An Amateur Radio operator who joins one of these special groups because of expertise or interest has fully satisfied the requirement for membership in an ARES unit, because these special units hold the same status as any other ARES unit in the state. - 2.
 The operator must become registered as a RACES operator with Wisconsin Emergency Management. - a.
 Within 10 calendar days of the date an Amateur Radio operator joins a regular or special ARES unit, the EC of that unit must register the individual as a RACES operator with Wisconsin Emergency Management.
-To accomplish this, the EC must send certain data items to the Chief Radio Officer/Section Emergency Coordinator, or his/her designate, by US Mail, e-mail or other means.
+To accomplish this, the EC must send certain data items to the Section Emergency Coordinator, or his/her designate, by US Mail, e-mail or other means.
 The required data items are: - (1) Amateur Callsign and class of license. - (2) Last name, first name, home address, city, state and ZIP code.

-- (3) Home area code and phone number (if permitted and provided by the volunteer). - b.
-The CRO or designate will add this data to the official ARES/RACES database, thus completing the necessary registration with Wisconsin Emergency Management.
+Home area code and phone number (if permitted and provided by the volunteer). - b.
+The SEC or designate will add this data to the official ARES/RACES database, thus completing the necessary registration with Wisconsin Emergency Management.
 The effective date of registration will be the date the data was received by the CRO. - 3.
 Completion of ICS-100 and IS-700.